 Katherine Hollander is a poet and historian.
 Born in Boston, she was educated at Marlboro College and Boston University, where she earned an MA in poetry and a PhD in history.
 Her poems, criticism, and scholarly work have appeared in Literary Imagination, Slate, Hunger Mountain, Tupelo Quarterly, The Brecht Yearbook, New German Critique, and elsewhere.
 She has taught European history at Simmons College, the University of Hartford, and Colby College, creative writing at Boston University, and serves as a Reader for Sugar House Review.
-Alongside writing poems, she is at work on a historical monograph about a community of German-speaking intellectuals in exile, and translating the childhood memoirs of Margarete Steffin, and editing and writing an introduction to, and notes for, a new student edition of Bertolt Brecht’s Mother Courage and Her Children, to be published by Bloomsbury/Methuen.
+Alongside writing poems, she is at work on a historical monograph about a community of German-speaking intellectuals in exile, translating the childhood memoirs of Margarete Steffin, and editing and writing an introduction to, and notes for, a new student edition of Bertolt Brecht’s Mother Courage and Her Children, to be published by Bloomsbury/Methuen.